jimratliff/GenoMac-user/README.md

   - The `defaults` command to enable “Play feedback when volume is changed” doesn’t always work
     - NOTE: This may have been fixed on 11/1/2025 when I changed the type of this defaults setting from `bool` to `int`.
     - Though the switch as Settings » Sound » Play feedback when volume is changed is successfully enabled, it doesn't necessarily actually cause feedback when volume is changed.
 You may need to toggle this off and then back on for it to work.
-  - Widgets
-    - The default widgets can’t be removed programmaticaally.
-If you don’t want them, you’ll have to remove them manually.
 - Applications
   - Firefox can’t be configured via scripts.
 Its settings must be implemented manually.
   - Brave Browser can’t be significantly configured via scripts.
 Its settings must be implemented manually.